depth221/Jeongganbo-editor/README_en.md

 ### Export
 You can export sheets as an image (.png) file with `Ctrl+E`.
 Each page will be saved as one image file.

+## Sheet examples
+Example files for the jeongganbo sheet are located in the [example](https://github.com/depth221/Jeongganbo-editor/tree/main/example) folder.

 ## installing oneself
 ### Dependencies
 * Python 3.10